PseudoDevs/IamGhost/bmd5.md

-Last updated: 2024-04-11 08:59:01
+Last updated: 2024-04-11 08:59:33
-Random Quote: Robin: "I'm such a mess.
-Why do you even like me?"Barney: "I guess cause you're almost as messed up as I am." - Barney Stinson
+Random Quote: Oh, come on.
+If you don't laugh, it just seems mean. - Barney Stinson